Eli Roth: Other ventures

+Roth's most notable appearance to date is his role as violent Bostonian soldier Donny "The Bear Jew" Donowitz in the 2009 Quentin Tarantino film Inglourious Basterds.
+Roth's role in Quentin Tarantino's segment of the 2007 film Grindhouse, Death Proof, came about because Tarantino was impressed by Roth's brief part as Justin in Cabin Fever.
+Roth—who left pre-production on Hostel: Part II in Prague and flew to Austin, Texas, to film the scene at the Texas Chili Parlor—said that working as an actor for Tarantino is "like taking a master class in directing".
+Outside of these films and his own, Roth has appeared in a cameo role as a contest emcee in Alexandre Aja's 2010 film Piranha 3D and in the 2012 musical film Rock of Ages, among others.
+Roth has also appeared in several projects that David Lynch directed for his website davidlynch.com.
+In 2009, Roth wrote, directed, and acted in a PSA for People for the Ethical Treatment of Animals (PETA) about the link between violence against animals and violence against people.
+Roth won a Telly Award for his spot (Public Service Category: Bronze).
+Roth is a curator of the Museum of Pop Culture's exhibit "Can't Look Away", detailing the history of horror.
+He was selected, along with directors John Landis and Roger Corman, to represent three generations of film directors who have shaped the genre.

 In September 2012, he opened a haunted house, Eli Roth's Goretorium, in Las Vegas.
 Haunted Desert LLC, which owns Goretorium, filed for bankruptcy protection in July 2013, and the attraction closed in October.
 Roth directed the music video for Snoop Lion's lead single "La La La" from his reggae-genre album Reincarnated, which was released on April 23, 2013.
 In 2015, Roth partnered with Jack Davis to launch Crypt TV, a digital company focused on short-form horror content.
 In 2021, Roth invested in Jomboy Media, a digital media company that produces content focused on sports and pop culture.

-PublicityMen's Fitness magazine voted Roth "Most Fit Director" in their July 2006 issue, a title Roth takes very seriously.
-He follows a strict workout routine, which he documents on the Hostel DVDs.
-Roth claims that he treats every red carpet like a Milan runway, and he often jokes that he makes films only as a way to live out his lifelong dream of being a male supermodel.
-He spoke of his love for fashion in his interview in the October 2007 issue of Italian Vogue.

-Roth was profiled on the G4 TV show Icons and was on the cover of Forbes magazine's "Hollywood's Most Profitable Stars" issue.

 Personal life

 Roth married Chilean actress and model Lorenza Izzo in November 2014, on the beach of the Chilean town Zapallar.
 The couple announced their separation in July 2018.
 Their divorce was finalized in August 2019.
+In a 2023 interview with Men's Health, he revealed that he had remarried.